Why This Page Exists

 Wu wei — effortless action — is most easily understood while traveling.

-Missed exits, closed roads, unexpected detours reveal whether we resist life or move with it.
+Missed exits, closed roads, and unexpected detours reveal whether we resist life or move with it.

 On the road: